FarronF/limerick-council-meetings/meetings/2016/01/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 21st December 2015.md

 December, 2015 setting out potential revisions to the Part VIII, as originally circulated, to

-reflect the considered outcome of further workshop and consultation.--- 3
+reflect the considered outcome of further workshop and consultation.
+---
+3

 Members acknowledged the importance of the proposed development in improving the